wobo-gavin/repo0312/docs/request-options.rst

 number will send the Expect header for all requests in which the size of the payload cannot be determined or where the body is not rewindable.

-By default, /* Replaced /* Replaced /* Replaced Guzzle */ */ */ will add the "Expect: 100-Continue" header when the size of
-the body of a request is greater than 1 MB and a request is using HTTP/1.1.
+By default, /* Replaced /* Replaced Guzzle */ */ will add the "Expect: 100-Continue" header when the size of the body of a request is greater than 1 MB and a request is using HTTP/1.1.

 .. note::